Vikx001/Movie_ticket_booking/documentation-branch/Readme.md

-# Project Branching Strategy and Workflow blueprint
+# Project Branching Strategy and Workflow Blueprint
 # Please don't hesitate to change and commit according to your understanding
 # Don't forget to add a commit message with the change